 - The timing doesn’t fit with your reality or the client’s.

-What is an opportunity?
+What is an opportunity in Dynamics 365 CRM?

 There is a reason why I have explained the lead before the opportunity.
 In the sale cycle, a lead that has shown potential will become an opportunity.
 At this step, the negotiation can begin.
 This is where your CRM becomes an incredible tool, both useful and powerful.

-Ecommercemag.fr gives an excellent definition of opportunity: “Opportunity management is the essence of the CRM.
+This is an excellent definition of opportunity: “Opportunity management is the essence of the CRM.
 It is the undeniable marker that distinguishes a project of contact management from a real CRM project.
 To the human dimension of the former, we add the client dimension, based on a business relation to the latter.
 Managing the sales opportunity justify the C of CRM.”

 During the opportunity phase, gathering quality information is most important.
 If you understand the challenges of your potential client well, you will be able to better target their needs and make an offer that reflects their budget.